Wisconsin Highway 54: History

 Initially, WIS 54 ran from Green Bay to WIS 17 (now part of WIS 42) in Algona.
 In 1920, WIS 54 extended westward to WIS 22 in Royalton.
 In 1924, WIS 54 extended westward to the Mississippi River.
 This route largely followed its present-day routing.
 As a result of the extension, it replaced parts of WIS 66 from Wisconsin Rapids to Plover and WIS 52 from Decora Prairie to Black River Falls.
 By 1931, a portion of WIS 54 between Shiocton and Black Creek was straightened.
 By 1932, WIS 54 took a different approach to connect to Green Bay from the west.
 This time, it took Mason Street instead of WIS 29/WIS 32.

+Future

+The Wisconsin Department of Transportation (WisDOT) plans to add roundabouts at two intersections along WIS 54 in Seymour.
+The roundabouts will be constructed at Main Street and Ivory Street.
+The highway through the city will also be reconfigured from a four-lane road to a three-lane road with a two-way left-turn lane.
+Construction will begin in early 2024 and is expected to end later in the year.